 6.2.4.x.1 Consideration for ProSe unicast mode of Direct Communication charging

-This reporting is achieved by sending Charging Data Request[event] to the CHF from the ProSe related CTF or CEF.
+This reporting is achieved by sending Charging Data Request to the CHF from the ProSe related CTF or CEF.

-The Received Direct Communication Usage Report event for the unicast (one-to-one) mode communication is triggered by the CTF(ADF) located in ProSe related NF (e.g.,5G DDNMF) receiving a usage information report from the UE for the one-to-one communiction over PC3ch.
-The ProSe service provider goes through the reported usage information, and if it contains valid ProSe Direct Communication usage data for the unicast mode communication, the CTF sends the events to the CHF, which triggers the generation of the CDR for the unicast mode communication.
+The Received Direct Communication Usage Report event for the unicast (one-to-one) mode communication is triggered by the CTF(ADF) located in ProSe related NF (e.g.,5G DDNMF) receiving a usage information report from the UE(AMC) for the unicast communiction over PC3ch.
+The CTF(ADF) or CEF goes through the reported usage information, and if it contains valid ProSe Direct Communication usage data for the unicast mode communication, then sends the events to the CHF, which triggers the generation of the CDR for the unicast mode communication.

+The AMC part of the CTF would be located in the UE.
+When the UE decides that reporting criteria are met and have network connection, the UE sends the collected usage information to the ADF part of the CTF.

+Editor's note: It is FFS for where the ADF part of the CTF would be located.

-The 5GS shall collect the following minimum charging information:
+The 5GS shall collect the following charging information for ProSe Direct communication from following table :